DimitarAtanassov/arc-eval-service/README.md

 POST /v1/evaluate
 ```

 Send one completed interaction.
+The service scores it against the metrics you
-The service picks the metrics for the `task_type`,
+name, or the default metrics for the `task_type` when you name none.
+It scores
-scores each one with a judge model, persists the request and every result, and
+each metric with a judge model, saves the request and every result, and returns
-returns the metrics that scored.
+the metrics that scored.

 ```jsonc
 // request